 Should You Include Experiential Learning (EL)?

-With courses being primarily taught online in Fall of 2020, most of the rich face-to-face experiential activities need redesigning.
+With courses being primarily taught online in Fall 2020 and Winter 2021, most of the rich face-to-face experiential activities need redesigning.
 To determine whether you are ready to move an experiential learning opportunity online, start with a review of the course’s learning outcomes and then use the Considerations for Experiential Learning Online: A Checklist document to walk you through key considerations.

 Project Based Examples